dmitrykosintsev/dtc-arch-support-bot/README.md

 yellow open   archwiki      UDix6qDkTaWQGO9uziKGHg   3   1      25708            0     16.3mb         16.3mb
 ~~~

-If you have problem with indices in Elasticsearch, you can delete the existing files in ./data/indices and extract the attached tar.gz.
+If you have a problem with indices in Elasticsearch, you can delete the existing files in ./data/indices and extract the attached tar.gz.
 It contains a copy of the index of Archwiki.
-4. Comment the following lines in docker-compose.yaml if you do not have dedicated GPU or want to run on CPU:
+4. Comment the following lines in docker-compose.yaml if you do not have a dedicated GPU or want to run on CPU:
 ~~~
     deploy:
       resources: